Eating Disorders and Weight-inclusive Medical Care

-Our approach to weight, including overweight and obesity, is different than the standard in most health care environments.
-We take the focus away from the number on the scale and instead focus on positive behavior changes and monitoring of overall health and wellness.
-We recognize that one’s weight does not simply equate to disease risk.
-We offer a compassionate non-diet approach that involves evaluating for disordered eating, acceptance of body diversity, and discussing principles of intuitive eating.
-Dietitians and psychotherapists are often important team members in addressing weight concerns.
-We provide a safe place for individuals to discuss their struggle with weight and eating behaviors, and a place where there is no shame or judgement.
-We focus on learning to recognize the body’s natural hunger and satiety cues as the steps to intuitive eating.
-With this help, it is possible to begin to steer away from the cycle of dieting and to begin to focus on positive behaviors and wellness.
+Our approach to weight is different than the standard in most health care environments.
+We practice with a Health at Every Size® paradigm, which is central to our care for all of our patients.
+We recognize size diversity and do not weigh our patients at their medical visits.
+We recognize that weight is not a barometer of health and does not simply equate to disease risk.
+We recognize the harms of recommending dieting and weight loss, and the harms of weight-cycling on health.
+We offer a compassionate non-diet approach to individuals’ body image and nutrition concerns that involves evaluating for disordered eating and discussing principles of intuitive eating.
+We provide a safe place for individuals to discuss their struggle with chronic dieting, body image, and eating behaviors, and a place where there is no shame or judgement.
+It is possible to begin to steer away from the scale and the cycle of dieting, and to instead begin to focus health and wellness for those of all body sizes.